mazgch/hpg/software/README.md

 ```

 ## Known Issues
-- Sometimes the software crashes and the webserver maybe not so responsive (about 10s) as it is not asynchronous.
+- Rarely the software crashes and the webserver maybe not so responsive (about 10s) as it is not asynchronous.
+It seems this is caused by low memoryand was improved by optimizing usage and now is more stable.
+- When connecting the board to a windows hotspot, then it seems that the network stack of the laptop gets confused.
+It is unclear why this happens maybe the dhcp or other service of the captive portal causes these issues.
+Better use a hotspot or ihone mobile hotspot mode.
 - Since the latest arduino_esp32 SDK it seems that parallel wifi and SD is causing issues. start_ssl_client fails during MQTT connect, maybe some dependency on the use of the file system of available heap.

 ## Build instructions